 #5 Network with platform holders and other devs

 The vast majority of your wishlists and visibility will not come from you alone tweeting about your game.
-The most popular games actually get it by partnering with big companies and popular sites.
+The most popular games actually get it by partnering with big companies and popular sites and popular “influencers.”

-For instance, getting into a show like E3 or other popular events usually comes down to knowing someone behind the scenes.
-I know of games that got prime spots in festivals because the developer or publisher were on a first name basis with the organizer and they had a couple open slots they were trying to fill at the last minute.
+For instance, getting into the post-E3 virtual events usually comes down to knowing someone behind the scenes.
+I know of games that got prime spots in the PC Gamer Festival or Geoff Keighley’s Summer Games Fest because the developer or publisher were on a first name basis with the organizer and they had a couple open slots they were trying to fill at the last minute.

 You need a wide network of people who will tell you about opportunities or will introduce you to people who will be able to help you.